Eugene Daniels

 Eugene Anthony Daniels-Stephens II (born February 12, 1989) is an American journalist.
+He is the senior Washington correspondent for MS NOW and co-host of The Weekend.

-Formerly a writer for Politico, Daniels joined MS NOW full-time as its senior Washington correspondent in 2025 after having been an on-air contributor since 2021.
-He is also the president of the White House Correspondents' Association.
+Formerly a writer for Politico, Daniels joined MSNBC in 2025 after having been an on-air contributor since 2021.
+He served as president of the White House Correspondents' Association.

 Early life and education

 Daniels was born in Manhattan, New York, on February 12, 1989.
 Less than a year later his family moved to Fort Hood, Texas.
 Daniels' father was a lieutenant colonel in the U.S. Army and was deployed several times to Iraq following the 9/11 attacks and the U.S. invasion of Iraq.
 He attended Shoemaker High School in Killeen, Texas where he played football.
 On December 12, 2006, Daniels committed to play NCAA Division I football at Colorado State University.
 He signed a letter of intent on February 7, 2007.

 Daniels was a defensive lineman at Colorado State, where off the field he majored in political science, later switching to journalism.
 He was a redshirt freshman for the 2007-08 season.
 On August 20, 2009, Daniels was taken to the hospital following heat-related health issues during a team practice.
 In 2010, just before his junior season, Daniels injured his shoulder.
 He continued as a part of the team but stopped playing due to his shoulder injury.
 He began to focus more on his journalism career.
 At the 2011 NCAA Convention in San Antonio, Texas, Daniels successfully ran for vice-chair of the Division I National Student-Athlete Advisory Committee.
 He graduated from Colorado State University in 2012.